 When is the paddling season?

-Practices start with the change to daylight saving time in March.
-The first practice of the 2020 Season is March 10 at 5:30PM, and continues through September
+The first practice of the 2021 Season is Saturday March 13 at 9:00AM, and continues through September

 When are practices?

 Tuesday and Thursdays (Starting March 16) 5:30-7:30PM - Adult (Men AND Women)

 Keiki & Junior schedule TBD

 Breathable, multilayered workout clothes are best.
 Avoid cotton as it gets wet and cold.
 Many paddlers bring an extra change of clothes and a towel in their car to change after practice.

 How long are practices?